 "I know this is hard.
 And you can handle this.
 I'm here to help."

 Allowing feelings does not mean that we allow destructive actions.
 Kids should never be allowed to hit others, including their parents.
 When they do, they are always asking for us to set limits and help them contain their anger.
 Say "You can be as mad as you want but no hitting.
 I will keep us all safe.
 You can tell me how mad you are without hurting me."

 Some children really need to struggle against something when they're angry.
 It's fine to let them struggle against your hands, or even your holding arms, if that's what they want, but take off your glasses, and don't let yourself get hurt.

 Similarly, don't let kids break things in their fury.
 That just adds to their guilt and sense that they're a bad person.
-Your job is to serve as a safe "container" and "witness" while you witness your child's upsets.
+Your job is to serve as a safe "container" while you witness your child's upsets.

 7. Don't send a child away to "calm down" by herself.